raphaelreme/expyrun/README.md

 The configuration file is a yaml film with some specifications:
 - List of objects are not supported yet.
-- Environement variables are parsed and resolved. (\$MY_VAR or ${MY_VAR})
+- Environment variables are parsed and resolved. (\$MY_VAR or ${MY_VAR})
-- The config can reference itself, for instance make the name of the experiment depends on value of some keys.
+- The config can reference itself, for instance, make the name of the experiment depending on the value of some keys.
 See the examples.

 ## Install